 Rotisserie (or spit) cooking is a great method for cooking over a live fire.
-The slow rotating meat can absorb the high heat of the fire while not burning the meat.
-Ultimately the meat is cooked all the way through to the perfect temperature with a beautiful crust.Â
+The slow rotating meat can absorb the high heat of the fire without burning, basting itself in its flavorful fat.
+The result is irresistibly crispy skin and succulent, juicy meat infused with spice and smoky character.

 Five-Spice Glazed Rotisserie Duck Recipe